 α Scorpiids maxima April 28th – May 12th, low rates only ZHR 5

 Jupiter is low in the south by late evening with cloud belt features and moons visible in modest telescopes.

 Saturn low in south east by late evening , rings open at 26° DE [tilt] showing Saturn’s North Pole.

 Comet 2015 V2 Johnson low in east late evening (telescopic – see notes) – difficult in bright twilight by late May

 Noctilucent cloud – from late May watch the NW skies 2 hours after sunset (see text)

-Thin 1% waxing crescent Moon visible early evening on May 9th , note the dimly lit part visible by Earthshine.
+Thin 2% waxing crescent Moon visible after sunset on May 26th and May 27th, note the dimly lit Earthshine.

 More detailed sky notes and LAS Newsletters, Finder charts are available to LAS members via the Members` page on the LAS Website www.lutonastrolink.org.uk Artificial satellite and International Space Station visible passes and bright Iridium flares – check the home page for posting s of details of favourable observing times.